Skip to content

 collect

-Returns the COLLECT aggregate SQL function for the given column name.
+Returns the COLLECT aggregate SQL function for the given column or expression.

-The COLLECT function gathers all values from the specified column into an array or similar structure.
-It is useful for combining values from a column into a collection, often for further processing or aggregation.
+The COLLECT function gathers all values from the specified column or expression into an array or similar structure.
+It is useful for combining values into a collection, often for further processing or aggregation.

 Parameters: